I was given a copy of Jeff Bennett's book Little Green Lies for Christmas, 2012.

 Mr Bennett seems to consider his subject from an economic and human-centred, rather than from an environmental, perspective.
 Early hints of climate science denial become more than that in chapter nine on climate change.
-Much of Bennett's general point of view is explained by his economically based point of view and his denial of the reality and urgency of climate change.
+Much of Bennett's stance generally seems to be due to an apparently economically based point of view and his denial of the reality and urgency of climate change.

-Bennett does not once mention the problem of ocean acidification, perhaps because it has not come to the notice of economists yet.
+Bennett does not once mention the problem of ocean acidification, perhaps because it had not come to the notice of economists at the time he wrote his book.
 The increasing acidity of the world's oceans, due directly to increasing levels of dissolved carbon dioxide, is closely connected with climate change yet not a part of climate change.
 The increasing levels of carbon dioxide in the atmosphere lead to increasing levels of carbonic acid in the oceans.
 The higher acidity levels are a threat to any marine creature that makes a shell or skeleton out of calcium carbonate (which is soluble in acidic conditions).

 The index of Little Green Lies has 35 references under 'price', not a single mention of ocean acidification.